TriplyDB/Documentation/docs/triply-client-js/index.md

 Assets are binary files that can be stored along with the graph-based data.
 Common examples include documents, images and videos.

-The following example retrieves the assets for a specific dataset:
+The following example returns the assets for a specific dataset:

 ```typescript
 const user = await app.getUser()